MyPureCloud/genesys-cloud-webrtc-sdk/doc/headset.md

 Value of event:
 * `event: EmittedHeadsetEvents` - string value emitted by the headset library to determine what event had just occurred
-* `payload:` {
+* `payload:` - object containing
-    `callback: Function` - the passed in function that will help achieve additional permissions for WebHID devices }
+    * `callback: Function` - the passed in function that will help achieve additional permissions for WebHID devices

 #### `deviceConnectionStatusChanged`
 Event emitted when a device implementation's connection status changes in some way.
 This can be the flags of `isConnected` or `isConnecting` changing in any way.
 These flags are also included with the events payload.